StefanVermeent/DDM_DIF/0_preregistration/preregistration.md

 associated with task-general drift rate as well as task-specific residual drift rates, and that childhood adversity was not associated with other DDM parameters.
-We did not investigate measurement invariance in this study, and completed the study before collecting the data of wave 2.
+We did not investigate measurement invariance in this study, nor did we analyze raw performance measures.
+We completed the study before collecting the data of wave 2.

 Go back to [Overview](#overview).